 The world is experiencing a powerful and rapid convergence of science, technology and commerce.
 Great scientific minds are driving awe-inspiring commercial initiatives, and companies around the globe are seeking the insight and competitive advantage that advanced science can provide.
-EAG is at the forefront of this revolution–one that is changing the way products are developed, designed, manufactured and used by millions of people around the planet.
+EAG is at the forefront of this revolution that is changing the way products are developed, designed, manufactured and used by millions of people around the planet.

 Whether you are seeking to speed time-to-market, solve manufacturing problems or ensure regulatory compliance, turn to EAG.
 We know how to bring the power of science to every phase of your product lifecycle.

-- Product Innovation & Improvement
+Product Innovation & Improvement

-- Investigations & Troubleshooting
+Investigations & Troubleshooting

-- Quality Assurance & Quality Control
+Quality Assurance & Control

-- Consulting & Litigation Support
+Consulting & Litigation Support

-- Manufacturing/Supply Chain Support
+Manufacturing/Supply Chain Support

 EAG Laboratories: 1978-Present

 It was 1978, the dawn of the tech boom, when Dr. Charles Andrew “Drew” Evans arrived in Silicon Valley.
 An expert in Secondary Ion Mass Spectrometry (SIMS), Drew recognized the important role SIMS could play in the advancement of integrated circuit technology.
 He left his faculty position at University of Illinois, taking with him recent PhD student Vaughn Deline.
-He also convinced Rich Blattner, a financial partner, to join them in what was then a very bold move: to establish a commercial laboratory serving industry.
+He also convinced Rich Blattner, a financial partner, to join them in what was then a very bold move: to establish a commercial laboratory serving the tech industry.
 The trio opened shop in San Mateo as Charles Evans and Associates (CEA) with just one Cameca ims 3f SIMS instrument, and quickly became “the place to go” for the likes of Intel and its cohorts.